Medicaid Fraud Attorney serving NYC Clients

 If you are facing a Medicaid Fraud investigation in NYC, an FBI officer has rung your bell, or you received a letter from the Office of Medicaid Inspector General (OMIG), don’t panic.
-The Law Office of Inna Fershteyn has twenty-five years of experience successfully handling Medicaid fraud cases for both providers and recipients.
+Medicaid Fraud Attorney has twenty-seven years of experience successfully handling Medicaid fraud cases for both providers and recipients.
 When working with our firm, you will work directly with our principal attorney, Inna Fershteyn, and your case will be based on a well-thought-out strategy and plan.

 Medicaid Fraud Attorney Inna Fershteyn

-#1 on Yelp’s list of best Medicaid Fraud Attorneys in NY
+#1 on Yelp’s list of best Medicaid Fraud Attorneys in NYC

 Get prompt, reliable legal assistance when you call now.